 Restore Data button starts the process.

 This writes data to your configured Salesforce environment; be certain you understand the possible ramifications this might have.

 The same Restore Best Practices apply to the GRAX Point in Time Restore as well.

 Once the Restore Execution has been submitted it can be monitored in the GRAX Console.
 This submits records in batches to Salesforce so you can see a number of different outcomes here.

 Aborting a Restore

 GRAX Point in Time Restore allows a user to retry an execution using just the failed records.
-This will create a new Point in Time Restore Execution with this subset of data as the restore seed.
+This creates a new Point in Time Restore execution with this subset of data as the restore seed.

 Here is a Restore that has failed due to a validation rule firing.
 The simple fix would be to deactivate the validation rule or to re-run the job without selecting the